This is the eighth chapter of The Architect's Guide to Choosing the Right Carpet.

 The design of large office environments can be a complex process, not least the flooring.
-Once you have chosen to go with carpet, and decided on either wall to wall, carpet tiles, rugs or runners, or a combination of both, here are some of the factors to take into account:
+Once you've chosen to go with carpet, and decided on either wall-to-wall, carpet tiles, rugs or runners, or a combination of both, here are some of the factors to take into account:

 If soiling and spills are a particularly big issue, and your client is keen on keeping a spotless carpet, consider carpet tiles.
-They are significantly easier to replace than pieces of a wall to wall carpet.
+They're significantly easier to replace than pieces of a wall-to-wall carpet.

 Next, determine the levels of use for each particular area of the project.
 Pay close attention to foot traffic and the movement of furniture, especially furniture on castors.
 Private offices and conference rooms may only have light to moderate use, while corridors and common areas may receive heavy use.
-In a future blogpost we´ll delve deeper into the classifications of commercial carpet for different levels of usage, acoustic qualities and other performance attributes that may be required for different areas of your office project.
+In an other blogpost we'll delve deeper into the classifications of commercial carpet for different levels of usage, acoustic qualities and other performance attributes that may be required for different areas of your office project.

 Your carpet supplier should be more than willing to provide you with samples.
 These can be viewed in the intended space or under the same type of lighting used in the building, as different types of lighting can drastically affect the look and colour tone of your chosen carpet.
 Taking samples on site also allows you to play around and refine the overall flooring design.
 Make sure that the sample is made in the same quality as specified for the final carpet as it'll also influence the look and feel.

 If you have a specific project in mind already, you'll find plenty of samlpes here to test your interior design ideas.

 High quality commercial carpet generally offers good stain resistance properties.
 Nevertheless, it's a good idea to test a few samples for how well the design or colour hides stains and soiling.
 This is especially important for areas such as cafeterias and corridors with heavy foot traffic.